 Greek Salad (village salad or farmer’s salad)

 Greek Salad is my all-time favourite salad and I can’t wait for the time when summer arrives in the UK and it’s hot enough to eat outdoors.
 That’s when I make myself a Greek salad and eat it al fresco while I dream of the summer ahead.
 Greek salad is made with chopped, crisp cucumber, ripe tomatoes, red onion, olives and topped with a slab of crumbly feta cheese.
 It’s seasoned with salt and oregano and drizzled with a generous slug of olive oil which you can mop up with a hunk of crusty bread.
-The best salad of the year!
+The best salad ever!